AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/shared-access-troubleshooting.md

 ## I used shared access but cannot gain access to a particular resource

- **Problem:** I switched to the Shared Access account but cannot access the **[!UICONTROL Support tab]** (for example).
+ **Problem:** I switched to the [UICONTROL Shared Access] account but cannot access the **[!UICONTROL Support tab]** (for example).

- **Possible cause:** The Support entitlements have expired or you have not been granted Shared Access to Support.
+ **Possible cause:** The support entitlements have expired, or you have not been granted shared access to support.

  **Solution:**

  1. Switch back to **[!UICONTROL My Account]**.
  1. Click on the **[!UICONTROL Shared with me]** tab.
- 1. Click on the **[!UICONTROL Shared Access] account that you are having issues with and examine which resources you have been granted access to.
+ 1. Click on the **[!UICONTROL Shared Access]** account that you are having issues with and examine which resources you have been granted access to.
  1. If the specific resource is missing, reach out to the account owner (primary account holder).

- 1. If you continue to face issues, contact your Adobe account team.
+ If you continue to face issues, contact your Adobe account team.
 Specify the name and email associated with your account.

 ## I used shared access and clicked on [!UICONTROL Support], but when I opened a new ticket for the organization, there was no product available in the form